-And what about Denton’s Day of the Dead Festival?
+Uniting A Community with Denton’s Day of the Dead Festival

 I have called Denton my home for 10 years now.
 To a musician like me, Denton has always been a blend of many different talents and genres of music.
 This artistic blend of talent and styles led me to create the concept behind Denton’s Day of the Dead Festival.
 Why not have a festival that reflects the diversity of the people of Denton?
 Something not altogether Dia de los Muertos, or Halloween, or harvest related, but a little bit of everything?